 Community Advisory Board

-The CAB is presently exploring additional ways to connect the community to the station and to increase the diversity of the listening audience.
-The CAB meets bi-monthly from September through May, generally within a few days after a WYPR Board meeting.
-All meetings are open to the public and the public is invited to attend.
+The CAB is always exploring additional ways to connect the community in an effort to increase the diversity of the listening audience.
 In addition to discussing WYPR's operations, representatives of the station frequently make presentations to the CAB about their programs and projects.
-Guests during the last year include Tony Brandon, President and General Manager, Sheilah Kast, Tom Hall, and Dan Rodricks.
+The CAB meets bi-monthly from September through June, generally within a few days after a WYPR Board meeting.

 Community Advisory Board Purpose and Requirements

-Community Advisory Boards like WYPR's CAB are required to be formed pursuant to the federal law that established the Corporation for Public Broadcasting.
+Community Advisory Boards, like WYPR's CAB, are required to be formed pursuant to the federal law that established the Corporation for Public Broadcasting.
 The purpose of the CAB is to advise the station with respect to whether the programming and other policies of the station are meeting the specialized educational and cultural needs of the communities served by the station.
 The CAB is permitted to review the programming goals established by WYPR, the service provided by WYPR, and the significant policy decisions rendered by WYPR.
 The CAB may make non-binding recommendations to WYPR's management.
-It has no managerial responsibilities or authority.

 CAB members are a volunteer group of interested citizens and listeners who are appointed by the WYPR Board of Directors.
 The CAB is required to meet at regular intervals.
 The CAB deliberates independently of station management and WYPR's Board of Directors.
 It determines its own agenda and elects its own leadership.